Best FIFA Men’s Player 2018-19: Barcelona's Lionel Messi beats Liverpool's Virgil van Dijk and Cristiano Ronaldo to lift award | Goal.com

-Messi named Best FIFA Men’s Player ahead of Van Dijk and Ronald
+Messi named Best FIFA Men’s Player ahead of Van Dijk and Ronaldo

 Barcelona's Lionel Messi has been named The Best FIFA Men's Player at this year's award ceremony, the Barcelona star beating Liverpool's Virgil van Dijk and Juventus' Cristiano Ronaldo to scoop the prize.